 Sliding vs. Hinged

-Shower doors are designed either to slide or open on a hinge.
+Shower doors are designed either to slide open or open on a hinge.

 Framed vs. Frameless

-Shower doors have either a framed or frameless design.
+Shower doors have either a framed, semi-frameless, or frameless design.

-Shower doors come in a wide variety of sizes and can be custom made to any height and width, but there are two standard sizes most commonly found.
+Shower doors come in a wide variety of sizes and can be custom made to any height and width, but two standard sizes are most commonly found.

-- 48-inch widths are typically found in hinged doors for a total opening of 26.5 inches.
+- 48-inch-wide doors are typically found in hinged doors for a total shower opening of 26½ inches.

 Material and Finish